 In ‘The Timeless Children,’ we learn about a scientist and traveller named Tecteun – a Shobogan, native to the planet that would eventually become Gallifrey.
 She journeyed to a distant world and found a young girl, seemingly abandoned, standing at the gateway to another dimension.
 Tecteun adopted this child as her own and, together, they went off to explore the cosmos as mother and daughter.

-However, when the pair returned to Gallifrey, the girl got into a fight with another child and was thrown off a cliff.
+Possibly.
+When the pair returned to Gallifrey, the mysterious girl got into a fight with another child and was thrown off a cliff.
 She died upon landing, but started to regenerate.
 Tecteun looked on in awe as the mysterious girl morphed into a new body, healed and restored.

 Towards the end of ‘The Timeless Children,’ we also learn that the original young child’s memories were erased – but Tecteun leaves a disguised remnant of the truth buried deep within the Matrix, which the Master later uncovers.